-book- mark iden- ti- fier Ini- tially edge Builder, but instead in expandable form.
-Activating this option expands them ex- directly. panded ScriptThis script is used to define whether the list should be displayed. for vis- i- bil- ity Sort Generally the contained attributes/relations are displayed in the order specified by down-the order of the included property view.
+book- mark iden- ti- fier Ini- tiallyIf there are a great many properties, they are not displayed directly in the Knowl- edge Builder, but instead in expandable form.
+Activating this option expands them directly. panded Script This script is used to define whether the list should be displayed. for vis- i- bil- ity Sort Generally the contained attributes/relations are displayed in the order specified by down-the order of the included property view.
 As it is however possible to specify higher-ward level types (e.g. "User relation") here, the properties grouped in this way are sorted by name in ascending order.
 You can change this order by activating the "Sort downward" check-box.
 Pri- mary the order of the included property view.
-This option can be used to change this sort cri- te- rion Sec- Like "Primary sort criterion," except this is only used if the position computed from ondarýprimary sort criterion" is the same for two or more attributes. sort cri- te- rion Script This script is used if "Script for sorting" was selected as the primary or secondary for sort criterion. sort- ing
+This option can be used to change this sort cri- te- rion Sec- Like "Primary sort criterion," except this is only used if the position computed from ondarýprimary sort criterion" is the same for two or more attributes. sort cri- te- rion ScriptThis script is used if "Script for sorting" was selected as the primary or secondary for sort criterion. sort- ing